manojkumar-github/MachineLearningprojects/README.md

       @annazzon @express It sucks bc they are so expensive for skinny people.
 I don't even go in there bc they don't hav… https://t.co/RPNveb2R0U

       @express Or is that morning sickness?
 An odd craving.

+    Observations/Places to improve to the business team (High-Level):
+       - Customers looking to apply Coupon on the clothes that are on "Sale"
+       - Customers who are skinny have issues with high prices for clothers with higher sizes